Water sources in Queensland

 Stormwater reuse schemes can also be used to provide industrial water and non-drinking water to homes for toilet flushing and outdoor water use.
 These systems can reduce drinking water demand, help preserve local waterway habitats and provide open space amenity for the community.

-Rainwater tanks that collect water for outdoor watering, washing machines and toilet flushing can be used to reduce household water use by around 25%.
+Rainwater tanks that collect water for outdoor watering, washing machines and toilet flushing can be used to significantly reduce household water.

-Water service providers should encourage their customers to learn how to maintain rainwater tanks.
+Water service providers should encourage their customers to learn how to safely maintain rainwater tanks.

-Greywater from baths, showers and laundries can be used for garden watering.
+Greywater from baths, showers and laundries can be safely used for garden watering when managed appropriately.
 This can reduce pressure on the water supply system.

 Water service providers should encourage their customers to read guidelines and options for reusing greywater.